sesamesoftware/DeploymentGuide/guides/configurationGuide.md

 1. From the front page of the RJ UI, go to the left hand side menu and click **Warehouse &rarr; New Config**
 2. Provide a name for the new configuration
    1. The name should be meaningful
-   2. contains no spaces
+   2. Cannot contain spaces.
 3. Click Create New Config
 4. { Image of database connection section}
 5. Database Connection Section
-   1. Source Datasource (select in drop down DS from 17.3.3)
+   1. Source Datasource
+      * The datasource you created for your Source.
-   2. Target Datasource (select in drop down DS from 17.2.1)
+   2. Target Datasource
+      * The datasource you created for your Target.
-   3. Metadata Datasource (select in drop down DS from 17.2.1)
+   3. Metadata Datasource
+      * Same as Target unless indicated otherwise.
 6. { Image of database connection section}
 7. Database Design Section
    1. Verify Objects Downloaded is set to Restricted.